Legcord/Legcord/README.md

 - **Various mods built in**

-   Enjoy Cumcord, GooseMod, Flicker, and their many features, or have a more vanilla experience, it's your choice!
+   Enjoy Vencord, Shelter and their many features, or have a more vanilla experience, it's your choice!

 - **Made for Privacy™**